SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Related Work

 Spike neural networks have drawn considerable attention in recent years due to their potential to realize artificial intelligence while greatly reducing energy consumption.
 Several training methods have been proposed to mitigate the non-differentiable of SNNs, which can generally be categorized into conversion-based and spike-based methods.
 Conversion-based methods are to train a non-spiking network first and convert it into an SNN that inherits the learned weights of the non-spiking network \citep{cao2015spiking,diehl2015fast,sengupta2019going,rathi2020enabling,lv2022spiking}.
 The advantage of such methods is that the non-differentiability of discrete spikes can be circumvented and the burden of training in the temporal domain is partially removed.
 On the other hand, spike-based methods train SNNs using spike-timing information in either a supervised or unsupervised manner.

-The majority of research in this line relies on the gradients estimated by a differentiable approximate function so that gradient descent can be applied with backpropagation using spike times \citep{bohte2002error,booij2005gradient} or backpropagation using spikes (i.e., backpropagation through time) \citep{shrestha2018slayer,hunsberger2015spiking,bellec2018long,huh2018gradient}.
-These two training methods, or their combinations, have been investigated to train SNNs for single-modality tasks including computer vision or language processing.
+The majority of research \citep{hunsberger2015spiking,shrestha2018slayer,bellec2018long,huh2018gradient} in this line relies on the surrogate gradients training method, which estimated the back gradients with a differentiable approximate function so that gradient descent can be applied with backpropagation using spike times \citep{bohte2002error,booij2005gradient} or backpropagation using spikes (i.e., backpropagation through time). {

+\citet{gu2019stca,ma2023exploiting,wang2023adaptive} explore complementary aspects of SNNs, which contribute to a deeper understanding of spatiotemporal credit assignment, the role of noise in computation and learning, and adaptive gradient smoothing techniques. } These two training methods, or their combinations, have been investigated to train SNNs for single-modality tasks including computer vision or language processing.
+In this paper, we propose a novel two-stage training method for multi-modal SNNs based on surrogate gradients.